alexlaverty/alexlaverty.github.io_20230702/docs/quotes.md

 "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett

 "Success is liking yourself, liking what you do, and liking how you do it." - Maya Angelou

-"The only way to do great work is to love what you do." - Steve Jobs

 "If you want to live a happy life, tie it to a goal, not to people or things." - Albert Einstein